 Hong Kong is also characterised by widespread discrimination based on social, political, racial and gender issues.
-It is therefore not astonishing that many young people, especially from ethnic minority backgrounds, who generally are in lower socio-economic strata, face a huge range of issues, including discrimination, limited social mobility or language barriers resulting in lower educational attainment or inequalities in accessing future job opportunities.
-Repercussions related to poverty and discrimination affect all young people in HK at their key developmental stages, but especially ethnic minority children/young people who are growing up in an environment of systemic discrimination in their daily life and at school.
-The education system has therefore a central role to play to help disadvantaged young people overcome different barriers at various levels.
+It is therefore not astonishing that many young people, especially from EM backgrounds, who generally are in lower socio-economic strata, face a huge range of issues, including discrimination, limited social mobility or language barriers resulting in lower educational attainment or inequalities in accessing future job opportunities.
+Repercussions related to poverty and discrimination affect all young people in HK at their key developmental stages, but especially EM children/young people who are growing up in an environment of systemic discrimination in their daily life and at school.
+The education system has therefore a major role to play to help disadvantaged young people overcome different barriers at various levels.
 Unfortunately, EM children and young people face poor equitable access to the education system and restrictions in their choice of school at all levels which leads to lower educational attainment coupled with a weaker skill set and exacerbated by low Chinese language skills.